- What is the Lilydale Promise?

 Lilydale farms originated in the Yarra Valley in Victoria and are now found in SA, NSW and WA.

 - Is there an accreditation body that independently audits the farms?

 All Lilydale farms are accredited by Free Range Egg & Poultry Australia Ltd. FREPA conduct audits on all farms annually.

 We internally audit Lilydale farms quarterly to ensure the Lilydale high farming standards are met and maintained.

-All Lilydale farms are also audited by SQF (Safe Quality Foods) a comprehensive food safety and quality management program for the entire food supply chain.
+All Lilydale farms are also audited by SQF (Sale Quality Foods) a comprehensive food safety and quality management program for the entire food supply chain.